evanwill/get-git/4-history.md

 ## git log

 Check how far we have come!
-Take a look at the repository's history of commits:
+Take a look at your repository's history of commits:

 ```
 git log